 Let’s have a look at how you can create this type of video to promote your blog or your brand.

 How to create your brand video on a budget

 If you are a big brand with lots of money in your pocket, you can hire a creative video production company to create your custom video.
-But if you are a guy with a small start-up like me, or a budding blogger, you can use any of the following suggestions to create a great intro video for your brand.
+But if you are a guy who is starting out just like me, or a budding vlogger, you can use any of the following suggestions to create a great intro video for your brand.

 You can use this type of video as an intro video or as an outro video, or you can also use it on your “about us” page to set you apart from other blogs.

 If you are a do-it-yourself kind of person, you should check out MakeWebVideo.